 Women Writers, Women, Books

 Anora McGaha, is a writer and poet, and has forayed into micro-publishing with Media Ready, Media Savvy by Alison Hill to name one book.
 Co-author of Social Media for Business, Anora has been working as a Social Media Manager since the fall of 2009, and been researching and creating content on the Internet since April 2008.
-She started Women Writers, Women Books in the spring of 2011, recognizing that without a platform to extend visibility, most writers will never be known outside their circle of family and friends.
+She started Women Writers, Women Books in the spring of 2011, recognizing that without a platform to extend visibility, most writers will not be known outside their circle of family and friends.
+One of the most common ways writers without a natural platform of expertise, music, radio or TV, build their community is by establishing a community.
+While selling books one by one remains untenable for a livelihood, the relationships that one builds can be wonderful.
+Anora is @anorawrites on Twitter for her writing and artistic life, and @AnoraMcGaha for her business in Internet Marketing and Social Media Management & Training.

-Rachel Lewis began in January 2013 and anticipates working through the summer 2013.
-She is an Elon University (North Carolina, USA) sophomore pursuing an English degree with a double concentration in Professional Writing and Rhetoric and Creative Writing.
+Rachel Lewis began in January 2013 and worked through the summer 2013.
+She is an Elon University (North Carolina, USA) student pursuing an English degree with a double concentration in Professional Writing and Rhetoric and Creative Writing.
 She has a love of fiction, photography, and sunflowers, and is an aspiring writer with an interest in nonprofit work.
 Read more about Rachel here, and follow her on Twitter: @RachelCharleneL.
+We greatly benefited from Rachel Lewis’ internship because she had a keen eye and ear for writing and art.
+She stepped up as assistant managing editor for a new journal we launched on May 31, and continued in that role through the 2nd issue on August 31, 2013.

 S. Kelley Harrell, Author, SEO Consultant, Shaman